 DESIGN TEAM Marco Becucci, Eva Castro, Alessandro Fisalli, Ulla Hell, Holger Kehne, Ning Ling, Pietro Scarpa, Chuan Wang

-The central axis (imposing a rigid symmetry) is disturbed by the curvilinear, meandering flows of the landscape around it, producing twirls and ripples that guide and gently affect the visitors' trajectory.
-All possibilities to establish direct links are choreographed using the presence of the performance center as the key articulation point, where flows are collected, channeled and materialized into a manifold of spatial configurations.
+The central axis, at first imposing a rigid symmetry is disturbed by a curvilinear, meandering flows of the landscape around it, producing twirls and ripples that guide and gently affect the visitors’ trajectory.
+Our proposal emphasizes this movement as the formative element of the landscape, where their imprint produces folds and ripples at varying scales, creating shading and sitting devices.